 You can bet we love a good summer sweet treat around here and this 4th of July poke cake is just perfect for your patriotic festivities.
 This is one of my favorite 4th of July desserts because it is light, refreshing, SO EASY to make, and it’s full of colorful fun!

 Do you typically get together with others to celebrate the 4th of July?
-Sometimes we do, sometimes it’s just our family, but we always have a backyard barbecue complete with a no fuss dessert.
-You’ll probably find us eating chips and salsa verde, some grilled steak, and mojitos or strawberry sangria!
+Sometimes we do, sometimes it’s just our family, but we always have a backyard barbecue complete with a no fuss dessert like this patriotic poke cake.
+You’ll probably find us eating chips and salsa verde, some grilled steak, and classic rum mojitos or strawberry sangria!

-- 1 white 9×13 sheet cake or the ingredients to make one (I use a boxed mix which requires the mix, egg whites, water, and oil)
+- 9×13 white sheet cake or the ingredients to make one (I use a boxed white cake mix which requires the mix, egg whites, water, and vegetable oil)

-- 3 oz. box of red Jello (any flavor you like – cherry, strawberry
+- 3 oz. box of red Jello – any flavor you like – cherry or strawberry work great

-- 3 oz. box of blue Jello (usually blue raspberry)
+- 3 oz. box of blue Jello – blue raspberry or berry blue, any blue colors will work

 - 2 cups boiling water